Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 The next day we see Linnet and Simon at an outdoor market in some ruins.
 Then we see Poirot talking to a woman snake charmer.
 He asks her if her snake is her friend and she tells him it is her best friend.
 (I like snakes, but that is a bit extreme even to me.)
 Simon and Linnet walk downstairs and talk to Poirot, apologizing for last night's drama.
 Suddenly the snake leaves its basket and races up to Linnet, striking at her.
 Poirot quickly stops the snake with his cane before it can bite her.
 Linnet is shocked and thanks Poirot.
 The snake charmer apologizes and grabs the snake.
 Then Linnet and Simon ask Poirot to help them get rid of Jacqueline who has been stalking them on their honeymoon.

-The snake scene is a foreshadowing of the dangers in store for Linnet, along with the falling brick, and it also gives Poirot a chance to be a hero, showing how cool and capable he is in a dangerous situation, and how fast he is with his odd cane.
+The snake scene is a foreshadowing of the dangers in store for Linnet, along with the brick that nearly kills her, and it also gives Poirot a chance to be a hero, showing how cool and capable he is in a dangerous situation, and how fast he is with his odd cane.
 Unlike the falling brick, which was pushed by someone, the snake incident could be an accident, but it could also be that someone paid the snake charmer to open the basket and send the snake to attack Linnet.
 If it's an accident, then it's just another ridiculous example of a snake attacking a person in a movie for no reason other than to let the hero prove himself.
 If the attack was intentional, then it's another ridiculous example of trying to use a snake as a weapon because there's no way the snake charmer would be able to know that the snake would only attack Linnet and not someone else then return to its basket.

-It would make sense plot-wise if the snake was trying to kill Poirot, which is what happened in the 1978 movie when a cobra was left in his cabin.
-The person who wants to murder Linnet would benefit if the master detective was not around to solve the crime, but I can't find any way to interpret the scene that way.
+It would make more sense plot-wise if the snake was trying to kill Poirot, which is what happened in the 1978 movie when a cobra was left in his cabin.
+The person who wants to murder Linnet would benefit if the master detective was not around to solve the crime.
+But I can't find any way to interpret the scene that way.
 Linnet thanks him which shows that she felt she was the target.
 The snake charmer apologizes, but she would do that in either case, so that doesn't proove anything.
 And by the way, there is no snake in the novel this movie was based on.
 To me that means it's just another example of a snake used to make a foreign land more exotic.
 In the same way, they also tossed in a shot of a CGI crocodile to make the CGI Nile River background look more authentic.

 The snake is a dual-fanged movie cliche CGI monstrosity.
-I don't like it, but I understand why everybody uses CGI snakes these days - it's safer than dealing with a live snake, an animated snake can be made to act any way necessary, which is difficult with a real snake, and it avoids all accusations of exploitation or animal abuse, especially when a snake is killed - but I don't have to like it.
+I don't like it, but I understand why everybody uses CGI snakes these days - it's safer than dealing with a live snake; an animated snake can be made to act any way you want which a live snake won't do; and it avoids all accusations of exploitation or animal abuse, especially when a snake is killed.

 More Snake Trivia